Wolf Trap Light: History

 Wolf Trap Light was offered to non-profit and historical organizations in 2004 under the National Historic Lighthouse Preservation Act.
 As no applications were received, it was put up for auction in 2005.
 Nick Korstad, of Seattle, Washington, purchased the station, and was unable to obtain financing for his plan to convert the light into a bed and breakfast, and after an unsuccessful attempt to auction the light on eBay, it was sold privately again.
 The light was bought by Dr. James Southard, Jr. for $119,000, and was again up for sale in 2012, including a nearby waterfront lot, for $288,000.
+In March 2023, the lighthouse was purchased by Richard Cucé of Quakertown, Pennsylvania for $125,000.
+Mr Cucé also owns Hooper Island Lighthouse near Dorchester County, Maryland.